floschott/foamquant/docs/source/about.rst

 Tracking
 -----------------

-The displacement of individual bubbles between successive images can be quantified using the SPAM toolbox's discrete digital image correlation (``ddic``) method, which uses two consecutive grayscale tomograms and one bubble-segmented image from the first time step.
+The displacement of individual bubbles between successive images can be quantified using the SPAM [Stamati2020]_ toolbox's discrete digital image correlation (``ddic``) method, which uses two consecutive grayscale tomograms and one bubble-segmented image from the first time step [Hall2010]_.
 Due to the lack of intrinsic texture, contrast is enhanced by dilating the bubble regions to include the surrounding liquid channels [Schott2023]_.

 On the other hand, tracking allows the flow field to be measured as well as following individual bubble properties between subsequent bubble-segmented images.
 The **LabelTracking_Batch** function, inspired by ID-Track [Ando2013]_, tracks bubble centroids between two successive labeled images by incorporating a volume matching criterion to exclude segmentation artifacts [Schott2023]_.
 It can be optionally guided by the SPAM ``ddic`` results.